Sison, Surigao del Norte

-Sison, officially the Municipality of Sison (Surigaonon: Lungsod nan Sison; Bayan ng Sison), is a 5th class municipality in the province of Surigao del Norte, Philippines.
+Sison, officially the Municipality of Sison (Surigaonon: Lungsod nan Sison; Bayan ng Sison), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 14,290 people.

 History

 Through Executive Order No. 357, issued by President Carlos P. Garcia on September 15, 1959, six barrios of then-municipality of Surigao were organized into the municipality of Sison.